MarcBoule/ImpromptuModular/README.md

 ![IM](res/img/Expanders.jpg)

-Pictured above are the expanders for the following modules, from left to right: Clocked, PhraseSeq16/32, GateSeq64, Foundry.
+Pictured above are the expanders for the following modules, from left to right: Clocked, ChordKey, PhraseSeq16/32, GateSeq64, Foundry.

 The [4View](#4view) module, which is normally used independently, can also be used as an expander for the [ChordKey](#chord-key) and [CVPad](#cv-pad) modules.
+When both the ChordKey expander and 4View are to be used with ChordKey, the 4View module must be placed to the right of the ChordKey expander.

 ### On resets, clocks and run states... <a id="clk_rst_run"></a>